-An Incomplete (I) Grade is not usually allowed for credit options listed in this section.
-Any request for an incomplete grade must be submitted in writing to the Dean for approval.
+An Incomplete (I) Grade is not usually allowed for coursework.
+Any candidate request for an incomplete grade must be recommended by the course instructor to the Dean for approval.
 If an incomplete is granted, the work must be completed within 60 calendar days; otherwise, it becomes an "F" on the candidate's record.